 The James Scholar Honors Program in the School of Information Sciences recognizes the talents of academically outstanding students, promotes curricular/co-curricular growth, and helps prepare students to stand out in their future endeavors.
-James Scholars may also receive:
+More information about James Scholars can be found here.

 To be eligible for Dean's List recognition, students must complete at least 12 academic semester hours taken for a letter grade (A through F).
 This excludes courses graded credit/no credit, satisfactory/unsatisfactory, and test-based credit that is graded pass/fail.
 No consideration is given for the Dean's List until all final traditional grades are posted.
 Students with I, DFR, or missing grades who believe they should be placed on the Dean's List as a result of a grade change or a grade received more than a month after the end of the semester, should notify the iSchool BS/IS Office email@example.com to ensure that corrective action is taken.

 Students who are registered with the Center for Wounded Veterans (CWV) or with Disability Resources and Educational Services (DRES) who are enrolled less than 12 but a minimum of nine graded semester hours who are in the top 20 percent of their college are also eligible.
 Such students must sign a release with CWV or DRES indicating their consent for consideration for Dean's List eligibility and have submitted that consent to their home unit's academic affairs office (for iSchool students the release should be submitted to the iSchool Student Affairs Office) no later than Reading Day in the semester in which they wish to be considered for Dean's List.
 These consent forms are valid only for the semester in which they are issued, and students must submit by the deadline updated consent forms for each semester in which they wish to be considered for Dean's List.